PabloSancal/secretarIA/README.md

 💡 **Feel free to use it or modify it for your own needs.** 🚀

 💡 **Contributions are welcome!** Feel free to fork this repository and submit pull requests. 🤝✨
+For contribution guidelines, please check [CONTRIBUTING.md](CONTRIBUTING.md). 📜